Definition of Terms

 An easement is a right-of-way granted for limited use on private land for a public, quasi-public or private purpose (such as drainage, utility, access, clear sight triangle, etc), and within which the owner of the property shall not have the right to make use of the land in a manner that violates the right of the grantee.
 Nothing shall be placed, planted, set or put within the area of an easement.
 Prior to making improvements, it is recommended that you research your property to ensure easements do not affect your property.

 A man-made barrier placed or arranged as a line of demarcation, an enclosure, or visual barrier that is constructed of wood, chain-link metal, vinyl or aluminum and/or plastic inserts.
 This definition does not include man-made barriers or walls constructed principally of masonry, concrete, cinder block or similar materials.
 A zoning permit is required for installing a fence.
-Click here for fence regulations and for submitting a zoning permit.
+View fence regulations (PDF) and for submitting a zoning permit (PDF).

 An area of land adjacent to the channel of a watercourse which has been or is likely to be flooded, or any area subject to the unusual and rapid accumulation of runoff of surface waters from any source by designation in accordance with the most current Manheim Township Floodplain Ordinance.